thefairdraw/TheFairDraw/README.md

 # TheFairDraw

-Meet the proof of nothing: *A zero-token, zero-state, fully deterministic fairness protocol.*
+Meet Proof of Nothing: *A zero-token, zero-state, fully deterministic fairness protocol.*
 Free to use.
 Open-source forever.
 No tracking, no monetization, no hidden agenda.

 ---